 How to make ceramic tile non-slippery using DGA Anti-slip coating

 DGA anti-slip is a safe treatment for hardcore surfaces.
-It’s a liquid Chemical Safety treatment, which provides increased slip resistance when applied to tiled granite terrazzo and concrete floors.
+It’s a liquid Chemical Safety treatment that increases slip resistance when applied to tiled granite terrazzo and concrete floors.
 It is not suitable for porcelain tiles.
 It produces little or no change in appearance.

 When applied to glazed or polished surfaces, One liter of anti-slip should cover 10 square meters in up to three applications.
 It is roughly one-third of a liter per application.
 Anti-slip must be applied correctly.
 This content will show you how to get the best results.
 Popular content, ceramic tile paint.